By HAYIM MIZRACHI – President | Principal | Broker – MDL Group (3 min read)

 We are no strangers to adversity.
 In the days after 9/11, Las Vegas was hit as hard as anywhere else in the world.
 Hotels were empty.
 Businesses suffered.
 It persisted for weeks and weeks.
 All of a sudden things changed.
 America healed.
 People returned to what they felt was normal.

 These are the early days of a world wide reaction to a pandemic.
 The uncertainty (Circle of Concern) is leading most of the reactions that we are seeing throughout the community.
 There will be adversity no doubt.
-But things will change.
+But things will change for the better.
+They always do.
 In the meantime focus on your Circle of Influence.

 All of a sudden, you’ll see, normalcy will be restored.